 North Georgia Water Trail

 Hang on to your hats as the headwaters of the Cartecay and Ellijay rivers meet up with the Coosawattee River.
-The 60-mile Blue Trail gives way to a mellow float into Carters Lake, site of the largest earthen dam in the U.S. and some of the state’s best spotted bass fishing.
+The 60-mile North Georgia Water Trail gives way to a mellow float into Carters Lake, site of the largest earthen dam in the U.S. and some of the state’s best spotted bass fishing.
 The knowledgeable staff at Wildwood Outfitters (open seasonally) can help you plan an afternoon outing or equip you for a several-day sojourn.

 Raft thrilling Class IV rapids on a 28-mile stretch of Chattooga Wild and Scenic River along Georgia’s northeastern border, but be ready for the view of a several-hundred foot waterfall at the summit of Glade Mountain when the rolling river crosses the Ellicott Rock Wilderness Area!
 The seasoned guides at Southeastern Expeditions pioneered whitewater rafting in the Southeast back in 1972.
 (Interesting tidbit: They even supplied gear for the movie "Deliverance," set along the banks and forests of the Chattooga.)